 Uncoated timbers do not have the benefit of the moisture resistance afforded by a coating.
 Uncoated timbers crack or surface check quicker than coated timbers.
 Moisture is absorbed quicker by uncoated timber, causing increased swelling and contraction.

 At Abodo we aim to change this.
 Abodo offers the UK the nation’s first manufacturer developed integrated timber and timber coating system.
-Protector Oil is a penetrating wood oil designed to protect wood, while letting it evenly weather.
-Protector Oil uses the latest in water borne oil technology combining refined plant oils, UV protection, advanced water barrier composition and an enhanced fungicidal package for superior exterior performance.
+Our Protector coating is a penetrating wood oil designed to protect wood, while letting it evenly weather.
+Protector uses the latest in water borne oil technology combining refined plant oils, UV protection, advanced water barrier composition and an enhanced fungicidal package for superior exterior performance.